-The previous design retained the westbound traffic, with segregated tram running on central lanes and a bus lane in each direction, making five lanes in total.
+Earlier designs retained the westbound traffic, with segregated tram running on central lanes and a bus lane in each direction, making five lanes in total.
 The roadway width was greater than that currently occupied and resulted in the loss of a narrow strip of Princes Street Gardens to accommodate it.
 Whilst robust from a transport viewpoint, the townscape impact and the wider aspirations for Princes Street precluded this option.
 Due to the long lead times and complexity of the transport modelling, the assessment and quantitative analysis of the route (noise and air quality, transport economic efficiency and accessibility) is based on the earlier five lane solution.
-The local transport effects along Princes Street have been subsequently reviewed on the basis of the revised configuration using a detailed micr-osimulation model (VISSIM) to ensure that the tram and bus run times are not penalised.
+The local transport effects along Princes Street have been subsequently reviewed on the basis of the revised configuration using a detailed micro-simulation model (VISSIM) to ensure that the tram and bus run times are not penalised.
+As part of the revised configuration the two stops on Princes Street were rationalised into one more centrally located stop revising the total number of stops to 22.
 From this work it can be concluded that the net impact of the design changes on the operational performance of the scheme will be negligible.